MetPX/sarracenia/docs/source/Explanation/History/deployment_2018.rst

 checksums for the volume scans as they arrive.
 The Unified RADAR Processing (URP) systems sr_subscribes to a hub, listening for new volume scans, and downloads new data as soon as they are posted.
-URP systems then derive new products and advertise them to the local hub using the sr_post component.
+URP systems then derive new products and advertise them to the local hub using the sr3_post component.
 In time, we hope to have a second URP fully at the western hub.

 In regional offices, the NinJo visualization servers download volume scans and